Academy of

 GRADING/EXAMINATION

 Each clinical case is examined anonymously by a panel of three examiners.
 A majority of “pass” votes are required to pass a case.
-The dentist may resubmit clinical cases until all five have received a passing score.
-When all five clinical cases have received a passing score, the dentist is eligible to continue to phase three, the oral examination.
+The dentist may resubmit clinical cases until all four have received a passing score.
+When all four clinical cases have received a passing score, the dentist is eligible to the oral examination.

 ORAL EXAMINATION

-Dentist need to be dressed professionally and need to bring one written report from each case passed.
+Dentist need to be dressed professionally and need to bring case pictures in a pen drive.

 Eligibility for Appearance at the Oral Examination